 Samokovsko horo, the Dance

 Samokovsko horo seems to be a local Bulgarian name for a pan-Balkan dance; a 3-measure [3 times 9 beats] pattern, similar to the basic Taproot Dance, but with extra walking steps.
 Macedonians give the pattern many names (or no name) Šareni Čorapi, Devetorka, Makedonsko Oro: Romanians call it Schioapa.
 Bulgarians also call it Biala Rosa, after a popular song by that name with 9/8 rhythm.
 I’ve seen Serbians dance it to the song Niška Banja.
 Dance scholars call it Devetorka. (“ninesome”, due to its nine beats) [click https://folkdancefootnotes.org/dance/a-real-folk-dance-what-is-it/about/devetorka-macedonia/].
-I have a shorthand name for it that I think is more descriptive; T-9A, which stands for Taproot Dance in 9 beats with an uneven (Aksak in Turkish) rhythm.
-For more on the T-9A, click https://folkdancefootnotes.org/begin/the-taproot-family-t-4-t-6-t-8-t-7u-t-9u-t-11u/
+I have a shorthand name for it that I think is more descriptive; T-12A, which stands for 12-step Taproot foot pattern in a 9–beat uneven (Aksak in Turkish) rhythm.
+For more on the T-12A, click https://folkdancefootnotes.org/begin/the-taproot-family-t-4-t-6-t-8-t-7u-t-9u-t-11u/

 Jaap Leegwater introduced Samokovsko horo to North Americans in 1987.
 In his notes from then, Jaap wrote: “Nowadays it is done throughout all of Bulgaria and has become one of the most popular whirling circle dances at weddings and holiday gatherings…The dance is known under many different names often indicating where it is being done, by whom, and to what song or melody…” Those words appear to apply today as well.
 Here’s the dance, taught as Devetorka by Jaap Leegwater in 2008.
 In his intro, hear him state it’s also known as Samokovsko horo in Bulgaria.